logandavies181/tfd/README.md

 ## Configure

-Each of the command-line options can be read from env, config file (default: ~/.tfd.yaml) or as an option.
-Env vars will be prefixed with "TFD_"
+Each of the command-line options can be read from environment variables, config file (default: ~/.tfd.yaml) or as command-line options.
+Environment variables are prefixed with "TFD_"

 ## Install